From weakly separated collections to matroid subdivisions: Acknowledgements

 \section{Acknowledgements}

 We thank A. Guevara, S. Mizera and J. Tevelev for helpful comments on the final draft, F. Borges and F. Cachazo for many discussions about collections of Feynman diagrams and related topics, and D. Speyer for comments and for pointing out a typo in Corollary \ref{cor:blade splits}.
+We also thank the referees for a careful reading.

 This research was supported in part by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Research, Innovation and Science.